miguelmota/miguelmota.github.io/blog/_posts/2015-11-20-generate-self-signed-ssl-certificate.md

   // Passphrase for Private Key, if you used one.
   passphrase: 's0m3P4sZw0rD',

-  // Make sure an error is not emitted when the server certificate verification against the list of supplied CAs fails on connection.
+  // Make sure an error is not emitted on connection when the server certificate verification against the list of supplied CAs fails.
   rejectUnauthorized: false
 };